juanmcasillas/PS2ToJoystick/README.md

 ## Wiring

-Female Socket (the opposite to DualShock 2 connector)
+Female Socket (the opposite to DualShock 2 connector) (looking from FRONT)
 ```
 \-------------------------/
  \ 1 2 3   4 5 6   7 8 9 /